- This event has passed.

 October 1 @ 12:00 pm - 2:10 pm

-The third session of the symposium, Protecting and Promoting AI Innovation: Patent Eligibility Reform as an Imperative for National Security and Innovation, will consist of two one-hour panels with a 10 minute intermission in between.
-The first panel will feature a debate between arguments for and against reform to the patent eligibility doctrine.
+The third session of the symposium, Protecting and Promoting AI Innovation: Patent Eligibility Reform as an Imperative for National Security and Innovation, consisted of two one-hour panels with a 10 minute intermission in between.
+The first panel featured a debate between arguments for and against reform to the patent eligibility doctrine.

-The second panel will add further insight to these positions and discuss practical impacts on innovation in AI and other emerging technologies.
-The discussion will cover national security implications, capacity, and comparative issues.
+The second panel added further insight to these positions and discuss practical impacts on innovation in AI and other emerging technologies.
+The discussion covered national security implications, capacity, and comparative issues.

 Visit the full symposium page to see dates, times, and speaker lists for the entire symposium.

 This event was approved for two New York State CLE credit in the category of Areas of Professional Practice.
 The credit was both transitional and nontransitional; it was appropriate for both experienced and newly admitted attorneys.

 Andrei Iancu, Former Director, U.S. Patent and Trademark Office

 David Jones, Executive Director, High Tech Inventors Alliance

 Paul Michel, Former Chief Judge of Federal Circuit